pnp/List-Formatting/view-samples/praise-cards/README.md

-# Praise Card
+# Praise Cards

 ## Summary
-This sample demonstrates how to display the Praise Card.
-By creating a Praise Card, you can express your appreciation and admiration to others for their daily cooperation and actions.
+This sample demonstrates how to display Praise Cards.
+By creating a Praise Card, you can express your appreciation and admiration to others for their daily cooperation and actions!

 ![screenshot of the sample](./assets/screenshot.png)